kavanoz64/JTAG-Programming-on-Windows-11/README.md

 Plus **Gnd** to the target's ground.

 Set the **I2C Mode switch to off** for JTAG.
-In I2C mode the board ties D1 and D2 together, which will break JTAG.
+In I2C mode the board ties D1 and D2 together, which breaks JTAG.
+With the switch off, JTAG works normally.

-The reverse silkscreen claims *"3V logic, 5V safe"*.
-Treat that as meaning the inputs tolerate 5V, not that it can drive 5V logic.
+The reverse silkscreen claims *"3V logic, 5V safe"*. **This has not been tested.** Treat it as meaning the inputs tolerate 5V, not that the board can drive 5V logic.
 Outputs are still 3.3V.
-Verify against the actual FT232H datasheet before connecting it to anything 5V;
-"5V safe" on a cheap board silkscreen is not a guarantee.
+Check the FT232H datasheet before connecting it to anything 5V; "5V safe" on a cheap board silkscreen is not a guarantee.
+For 5V targets, use a Tigard with its level shifting instead.

 ---